codescape/jira-scrum-poker/contributing.md

 To keep track of all changes we do the following:

 1. update the [POM](pom.xml) file with the new version number (using [Calendar Versioning](https://calver.org) style `YY.0M.MICRO` since 20.05)
-1. add the new version and the release date to the [Changelog](docs/changelog.md)
+1. add the new version, a release title and the release date to the [Changelog](docs/changelog.md)
 1. update the [Compatibility Matrix](docs/compatibility-matrix.md) with the new version number
 1. create a tag for the new version with reference to the latest commit
     ```